Marcela Marcelo: Death

-In 1897, Marcela died at the Battle of Pasong Santol in Dasmariñas.
+In 1897, Marcela died at the Battle of Pasong Santol in Perez-Dasmariñas.
 She led a troop to rush towards the center of the Spanish army, but the Spaniards were able to shoot Marcela in the head.

 Former president Emilio Aguinaldo's private secretary, Carlos V. Ronquillo, described Marcela as:

 Memorials

-A bust of Marcela was built in the plaza of Malibay in memory of her.
+A bust of Marcela was built in the plaza of Malibay, Pasay, in memory of her.
 It is situated in front of the principal road, C. Jose Street.

-A school is also named after Marcela: Marcela Marcelo Elementary School, which is also located in her hometown, Malibay.
+A school is also named after Marcela: Marcela Marcelo Elementary School, which is also located in Malibay.